Skip to main content

 • Throw away the canister 3 months after you first use it, or when you aren't able to turn the bottom of your inhaler anymore.
 Once your Stiolto Respimat (tiotropium / olodaterol) inhaler is empty, it locks and can't be used anymore.

-Frequently asked questions about Stiolto Respimat (tiotropium / olodaterol)
+Common questions about Stiolto Respimat

-Both Anoro Ellipta (umeclidinium / vilanterol) and Stiolto Respimat (tiotropium / olodaterol) are combination maintenance inhalers for COPD.
+Both Anoro Ellipta (umeclidinium / vilanterol) and Stiolto Respimat are combination maintenance inhalers for COPD.
 They both contain a long-acting muscarinic antagonist (LAMA) and long-acting beta agonist (LABA).
 One difference between the two is that Anoro Ellipta is a dry powder inhaler, whereas Stiolto Respimat is a soft mist inhaler.
 Both inhaler types differ in how the dose is delivered and how each should be properly handle and maintained.
 While more research is needed, a study comparing both medications suggests that people who use Anoro Ellipta might experience greater improvements to their breathing after 2 months of treatment compared to those who use Stiolto Respimat.
 Talk to your pulmonologist if you have questions about either medications.

 How to save using GoodRx